davidjcomer/wdi-project-one/README.md

 <strong>Special Items</strong>

 This was definitely the most fun part of the project.

-When the player eats a strawberry, the interval at which the gameScreen recognises a directional keypress halves.
-This allows the player to register twice as many keypresses as usual, thereby moving twice as quickly.
+When the player eats a strawberry, the interval at which the game recognises that players directional keypresses is cut in half.<br>This allows the player to register twice as many keypresses as usual, thereby moving twice as quickly.

 ```JavaScript